the-human-colossus-foundation/oca-spec/RFCs/0001-LibraryTypeSupport/README.md

                                                 -> "text/plain"

-"Profile" would map to the FHIR Profile used as reference to build the FHIR OCA schema from, per example: "us-core"
+"Profile" maps to the FHIR Profile used as reference to build the FHIR OCA schema from, per example: "us-core"

-"Project" would be the implementable project the profile will be used in, per example: "USImmunize"
+"Project" maps to the implementable project the profile will be used in, per example: "USImmunize"

-"Type" would map to:
+"Type"  maps to the content type necessary to build the required schema, per example: "application/schema+json"

             {OCA Repo Base URL}/FHIR-OCA/Lib/us-core/USImmunize/json-schema/ -> support for "application/schema+json"